serans/saml_app_notification/README.md

 The basic idea is to set a deadline for the certificates, and if the expiration of a certificate happens earlier than the deadline, the app owner will be notified.
 All parameters can be set either through command line arguments or via ENV variables.

-- Run `./notify_app_owners.py` for detailed usage information, and a description of each possible
+- Run `./notify_app_owners.py --help` for detailed usage information, and a description of each config parameter.

 The email templates are written in [jinja](https://jinja.palletsprojects.com/en/stable/)